The European feature film development programme for committed filmmakers in a changing world, led by Le Groupe Ouest*

 The job of a screenwriter is thus to streamline apparent complexity.
 A well-understood limitation strategy triggers strong formal choices that can help make the games of a private imagination meaningful to all.

 LIM is structured around 3 one-week workshops in residency – in March, June and October – in small villages in three different parts of Europe.
-16 film projects selected each year from all over the world as well as 12 Develpment angels – emerging European producers wanting to strengthen their ability to follow the development of feature film projects within a limited budget frame.
+16 film projects selected each year from all over the world as well as 12 Development angels – emerging European producers wanting to strengthen their ability to follow the development of feature film projects.
 The development work is supervised by 9 script-consultants: 3 main tutors and 6 complementary (all of them being writers in activity).

-Every year, during the second workshop, in Cluj-Napoca in Transylvania, a two days European event takes place in the framework of the Transilvania International Film Festival (TIFF), to showcase the projects developed within LIM to producers, coproducers, sales agents, funds, etc. The goal is to generate feedbacks and start potential collaborations.
-In the meantime, LIM’s goal is to generate the creation of a European network of professionals working around limited fiction feature film, thus triggering both coproductions, new funding, distribution and broadcasting opportunities.
+Every year, during the second workshop, a two days European event takes place to showcase the projects developed within LIM to producers, coproducers, sales agents, funds, etc. The goal is to generate feedbacks and start potential collaborations.
+In the meantime, LIM’s goal is to generate the creation of a European network of professionals triggering both coproductions, new funding, distribution and broadcasting opportunities.